ArchHem/Julia_exercise_projects/README.md

 ![OTP_price_history](https://github.com/ArchHem/Julia_exercise_projects/assets/84734676/24da1590-f158-438c-9862-69524f5ff16e)

 To come around this fact, we can use that fact, that according to the BS model, the log-returns are normally distributed: $\ln(S_{\delta t + T}/S_T) \propto N((\mu - \frac{\sigma^2}{2}) \delta t, \sigma^2 \delta t) = P_i$.
 We can thus reformulate the problem as a likelyhood maximization problem: given historic time series data $S_i$ and $t_i$ what parameters $\mu$ and $\sigma$ maximize the likelyhood ($\prod_i P_i$) this particular "path" occuring?
 To reduce complexity and computational costs, one can reformulate this as a minimization of the negative log-likelyhood function.
 In this particular case, we have an analytical formula for the log of the likelyhoods, so the actual minimazation is straightforward.

+Using daily closing prices as our 'stock' prices in the aove example, we determine that the values of $\mu$ and $\sigma$ best maximize the likelyhood under the BS model are $\mu = 0.322512$
+$\sigma = 0.31608$ for this particular time period..

 We must stress that the resulting estimate is still highly inaccurate.
 Longer non-trading periods that are present as separate days will heavily influence the historic, annual drift rate and is likely to result in severe errors in the estimation.
-In a real model, it is better to either artifically even further weight down such periods, further sanitize the data or to use weekly closing prices instead.
+We also know that the underlying BS model's assumption of constant historical volatility and drift rate are incorrect so these are just values that best conform to this particular model.

-However, in a more general case, we want a method that can be applied to any "blackbox" model, i.e. one where we are not (initially) aware of how our stock prices are evolved analytically.
+However, in a more general case, we want a method that can be applied to any "blackbox" model, i.e. one where we are not (initially) aware of how our stock prices are evolved analytically, just how they behave under a change of parameters.
 This will be more relevant to non-Black-Scholes models.

 ### TODO - Post-BS models